 He turned pro only four years later, in 1911, but knowing his Orthodox parents disapproved of boxing, he changed his name from Leiner to Leonard.
 He actually lost his first pro contest by a third round stoppage, and would lose several more bouts before he found his form and began climbing up the lightweight ranks.
 But soon enough boxers felt lucky if they managed to win a single round or last the distance against the ring genius who came to be called “The Ghetto Wizard.”

 Before reaching such lofty heights though, he had his parents to deal with.
 As Leonard himself told the story: ”One night I came home after a fight and my mother was crying.
 She had found out.
 My father came in and started yelling at me.
 ‘Fighting, fighting, fighting for what?’
 I took out the five bucks I’d earned and handed it to him.
 He looked at it, smiled and put his arms around me.
 ‘That’s all right, Benny,’ he said.
 “So when are you going to fight again?'”

 As a ring tactician, Leonard was nothing less than brilliant.
 He studied boxing like an earnest grad student, spending hours in the gym not necessarily training, but watching other boxers, observing their moves, footwork, feints and timing.
 Approaching the sport from an analytical point of view, he found openings and weaknesses where others could not.
 Quick of both hand and foot, with an excellent jab and a devastating right hand, he was slippery and hard to hit.
 He countered with precision, making his opponents pay for the slightest mistake.
-Competing in a lightweight division stacked with high calibre talent, Leonard proved himself the best of the best, wresting the world championship from the formidable Freddie Welsh in 1917 and holding it for nearly seven years.
+Competing in a lightweight division stacked with high calibre talent, Leonard proved himself the best of the best, wresting the world championship from fellow all-time great Freddie Welsh in 1917 and holding it for nearly seven years.
 He turned back the challenges of such excellent boxers as Johnny Dundee, Richie Mitchell, Charley White, Rocky Kansas, Johnny Kilbane and Lew Tendler.